Vivism and Plants

 One week later this was totally crushed by a municipal mowing machine

 in relation to plants briefly can be described as:

 "Respecting life and well-being of all kinds of plants to a degree as large as possible"

-Apart from the general Vivistic principle that no kind
+Apart from the general Vivistic principle that no harm is done to any kind

-of living beings at all is done any harm, as far as plants concerns
+of living beings, as far as plants concerns some additional motives

 They naturally give people:

 - The possibility to enjoy their admirable beauty;

 - Refreshed air, full of oxigen and vitamins, to breath in;

 - Edible fruits, being the best food around and in many a case delicious moreover;